Research + Design Advanced Studio

 Roxana Mora | Selected Works

 Roxana is a fifth‑year architecture student at Cornell University whose work is driven by a deep interest in how people experience their environments, socially, culturally, and spatially.
 She studies urban patterns, community histories, and everyday behaviors to inform designs that are context‑responsive, equitable, and grounded in real human needs.
-Her projects explore the intersection of architecture, social impact, and environmental responsibility, with a focus on creating spaces that support belonging and meaningful connection to place.

 Through studio work, community‑based projects, and interdisciplinary research, Roxana has developed strong conceptual thinking, clear communication, and a rigorous design process.
 She is comfortable moving between analysis, iteration, and representation, and she thrives in collaborative environments where ideas are tested, challenged, and refined.